stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 The author, Ash Richardson, is ex-Accenture and went onto become managing partner of Europe’s leading digital media firm, Oyster Partners (now [https://www.digitas.com](https://www.digitas.com "https://www.digitas.com")), before lead roles in corporate finance and early-stage tech VC, coached by two of the best, Bruce Scott and Bob Christiansen.

-\#stratapp is built on Microsoft Service Fabric, runs on Microsoft Azure and feeds content to Microsoft Teams and #slack. #stratapp is a grateful member of the Microsoft startup program and will be inviting Microsoft to invest on their Series A round in 2020.
+\#stratapp is built on Microsoft Service Fabric, runs on Microsoft Azure and feeds content to Microsoft Teams and #slack.

 \#stratapp has experienced co-founders, with a 10 year vision backed by investors who are market leaders.